 - 1. Press the Display/Home button () to display the Trends window. - 2.
-Highlight the Navigate here to scroll through trends field at the bottom of the Trends window, then press Select. - 3.
-Highlight Print this Trend and press Select.
+Highlight the Navigate here to scroll through trends field at the bottom of the Trends window then press Select. - 3.
+Using the navigation keys, select the trend snapshot you want to print and press Select. - 4.
+Highlight Print this Trend field and press Select.
 The trend snapshot begins printing.